ndambra/ndambra/README.md

 - 👋 Hi, I’m @ndambra
--  I’m currently interested in creating apps and using code for data analysis to assist in fantasy sports
+-  I’m currently interested in learning how to create reactive, user-friendly, and quality looking web applications.
+I've been taking a deep dive into React and learning to create web applications with React and Redux, while also enhancing my JS, HTML, and CSS skills
--  My background is mainly in Java but I am always trying to branch out and learn to languages/concepts/etc.
+-  My background is mainly in Java but I am always trying to branch out and learn new languages/concepts/frameworks/etc. (as in the case above with React)
--  I’m currently learning python for data analysis and using my Java knowledge with Android Studio to create apps